The Purpose of the Public Banking Alliance Campaign is to introduce a comprehensive Regional Community-Public Banking System to Ireland.

 - Providing safety for depositors

-He also stated there was a suppressed demand for SME financing, while Q4, 2015 ISME members survey shows SME demand for funding at 35% and a refusal rate of 48%.
+SME financing, Q4, 2019 ISME members survey shows SME demand for funding at 24% and loan refusal rates decrease from 58% to 19%, with 44% being partially successful.
 ISME represents 9,500 SME’s.
-ISME Link:
+ISME bank-watch Link:

 The Current situation with the Commercial Banks is that your savings are not safe in them; depositors are classed as unsecured lenders to the bank.
-Recently in the Cyprus Bail-in the banks took 47.5% of depositor’s money over €100k.
+In the 2013 Cyprus Bail-in, the banks took 47.5% of depositor’s money over €100k.

 We invite all to join and support this vital project.